kenlowrie/avscript/README.md

 ### Attributions

-This project was inspired by John Gruber's [Markdown](https://daringfireball.net/projects/markdown/), the [Python Markdown](https://github.com/Python-Markdown/markdown) Project, and an A/V Script BBEdit plug-in (is this where it came from?).
+This project was inspired by John Gruber's [Markdown](https://daringfireball.net/projects/markdown/), the [Python Markdown](https://github.com/Python-Markdown/markdown) Project, and an Mark Boszko's [AVScriptFormat](https://github.com/bobtiki/AVScriptFormat) BBEdit plug-in.

 #### Installing this app on your system

 To install this on your system, do the following from a terminal window:

+TODO: This isn't done yet.
+Hang tight...

 cp avscript_md ~/Library/Application\sSupport\BBEdit\Preview\sFilters
 cp avscript_md.css ~/Library/Application\sSupport\BBEdit\Preview\sCSS